BraveGroup/DCD/README.md

 You can alse use the pre-trained weights of [DGDE,WGM]().

-**Note:** There is an obvious variation of the performance for different runs as our baseline [MonoFlex](https://github.com/zhangyp15/MonoFlex) says.
-Different training runs may get different results.

 ## Acknowlegment

 The code is mainly based on [MonoFlex](https://github.com/zhangyp15/MonoFlex) and [BPnP](https://github.com/dylan-campbell/bpnpnet).
 Thanks for their great work.